fadden/CiderPress2/README.md

  - Errors and warnings generated by lower-level code, such as filesystem implementations, is now visible to the user.

-A few things have been removed:
+A few things have been removed and are not expected to return:

  - NuFX archives with deflate, bzip2, and LZC compression are no longer supported.
  - The FDI disk image format has been dropped.